open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 ### Create

-The interface MUST provide a way to create a new resource, from a collection of labels.
+The interface MUST provide a way to create a new resource, from a collection of attributes.
 Examples include a factory method or a constructor for a resource object.
 A factory method is recommended to enable support for cached objects.

 Required parameters:

-- a collection of name/value labels, where name is a string and value can be one
+- a collection of name/value attributes, where name is a string and value can be one
   of: string, int64, double, bool.

 ### Merge